 This guidance does not cover other labelling requirements (such as other general labelling (e.g. country of origin, minced meat, quantities, additives, nutrition etc.)

-The EU FIC does not affect the legal basis for the application of voluntary precautionary allergen statements to indicate the unintentional presence of allergens due to cross contamination such as “may contain x, y, z”.
-Precautionary allergen statements should only be used after a thorough risk assessment and where there is considered to be a real risk to the consumer.
+Precautionary allergen statements such as ‘produced in a kitchen which uses…’ or ‘may contain’ should only be used following a risk assessment which demonstrates a significant risk of cross contamination and must not be used as a substitute for good hygiene and safety practices.
+Any voluntary food information must comply with the requirements of Chapter V of EU FIC

 Intended audience